 19 August 2022

-Many countries have now introduced special digital nomad visas to cater to these visitors.
+Many countries have now introduced special digital nomad visas to cater to these visitors and attract foreign remote workers.

 What Is a Digital Nomad Visa?

-A digital nomad visa is a special type of visa for remote workers.
+A digital nomad visa, sometimes known as a workation or working holiday visa, is a special type of visa for remote workers.
 It allows the holder to do their job from another country for an extended period of time.

 Digital nomad visas became popular during the COVID-19 pandemic.
 With offices closed and lockdowns in place, many people began working from home.
 This global rise in remote workers led to the idea of continuing to do your job while staying in another country.